Skip to content

 Follow these steps to estimate the amount of transfer duty you may have to pay back.

-1. Use our estimator to work out how much duty you would have paid if you didn’t get a concession.
+1. Use our estimator to learn how much duty you would have paid if you didn’t get a concession.

 2. Work out the actual (concessional) amount of transfer duty you paid.
-This will be on your transaction documents in your settlement statement from your conveyancer.
+Find this on your transaction documents in your settlement statement from your conveyancer.
 (You can use the estimator if you are unsure.)

 3. Subtract your step 2 amount from your step 1 amount to calculate the total discount you received.